ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 Proposed Change Specification
 -----------------------------

 Preliminary remark 1: The intention of the following specification is that the following holds: For a constructor with type ``C :: forall a. a -> …`` the meaning of ``C @ty x`` should coincide with the existing form ``C (x :: ty)``.
 If that is not the case, then this is likely a bug in the specification.
+In any case, this principle should answer most, if not all, questions about how this proposal should be interpreted.

 Preliminary remark 2: The ``ScopedTypeVariables`` is not very well specified.
 The following attempts to specify it, and may make more programs type check, but should not change the meaning of existing programs.
 If so, then that is likely a bug in the specification.